 Rome in Winter can still be cold

-Don’t let the fact that this is in Italy fool you.
+Don’t let the fact that this is a Mediterranean country fool you.
+The Mediterranean still gets a winter.

 Winter in Rome is far milder than up in the north of Europe, but that doesn’t mean you won’t need to wrap up warm.
 January and February are generally the coldest months of the year, although it’s rare for temperatures to drop below freezing.
 (If it starts to snow while you’re in Rome, get outside and make the most of that opportunity because it’s a rare occurrence!)